BarryBouwer/VulneraWise/content/en/_index.md

       button:
         label: "Schedule Demo"
         url: "about-us/#form"
-    - title: "Integrated <span>seamlessly</span> into your workflow—without any <span>lock-in</span>”
+    - title: "Integrated <span>seamlessly</span> into your workflow—without any <span>lock-in</span>"
       details: "Forget dashboard overload.
 VulneraWise integrates seamlessly with tools you already use—Slack, PowerBI, Grafana, and more—delivering valuable insights directly into your workflow.
-No lock-in, just pure value, tailored to your security needs”
+No lock-in, just pure value, tailored to your security needs"
       image: "images/globe_n.png"
       button:
         label: "Schedule Demo"